foo123/Abacus/README.md

 **Computer Algebra System** for Symbolic Computation for Combinatorics and Algebraic Number Theory for JavaScript and Python

-**version 2.0.0** in progress (333 kB minified)
+**version 2.0.0** almost complete (336 kB minified)

 ![abacus combinatorial numbers](/abacus.jpg)

-`Abacus` is a relatively small (333 kB minified) and versatile computer algebra and symbolic computation system containing methods and math utilities for fast combinatorial object computation and algebraic / number theoretic computation.
+`Abacus` is a relatively small and versatile computer algebra and symbolic computation system containing methods and math utilities for fast combinatorial object computation and algebraic / number theoretic computation.
 It builds on, and extends, a deprecated previous project `Simulacra`.

 `Abacus` uses mostly self-contained and standalone methods, so they can be easily copy-pasted in other projects, in case only a few methods are needed and not the whole library.